yakovlevs1/todoist_notifier_bot/README.md

 This bot sends me notifications for datetimed tasks in [Todoist](https://todoist.com).

 ### TODO:
-0) ! add requirements.txt
 1) Message handlers to disable some notifications (+ keyboard)
-2) "today" digest (list of tasks to do today. optionally add timetable)
+2) Improving "today" messages: sorting and priority